Ron Atkinson

-Ronald Frederick Atkinson (born 18 March 1939), commonly known as "Big Ron" or "Mr. Bojangles", is an English former football player and manager.
-In the 1990s and early 2000s, he was regarded as one of Britain's best-known football pundits.
+Ronald Frederick Atkinson (born 18 March 1939) is an English former football player and manager.
+Nicknamed "Big Ron", he was regarded as one of Britain's best-known football pundits in the 1990s and early 2000s.

-Nicknamed "The Tank" during his playing career, he represented Oxford United for 12 years, and still holds the club record for appearances.
+Nicknamed "The Tank" during his playing career, he represented Oxford United for twelve years, and still holds the club record for appearances.
 As a manager, he won the FA Cup with Manchester United in 1983 and 1985 and the Football League Cup with Sheffield Wednesday in 1991 and Aston Villa in 1994.

 Early life and playing career

-Atkinson was born in Liverpool but his family moved to Shard End (then in Warwickshire, now an area of Birmingham).
+Atkinson was born in Liverpool in the Old Swan area of the city with his brother Graham Atkinson who was also a professional footballer.
+After a few years his family moved to Shard End (then in Warwickshire, now an area of Birmingham).
 He attended Lea Village Secondary School.
 After beginning his career as a ground staff boy at Wolverhampton Wanderers, he was signed by Aston Villa from works team BSA Tools at the age of 17, but never played a first-team match for them.
 He has referred to then Villa coach Jimmy Hogan as his biggest influence.

-He was transferred to Oxford United (then called Headington United) in the summer of 1959 on a free transfer.
-There he played alongside his younger brother Graham Atkinson.
-He went on to make over 500 appearances in all competitions as a wing-half for the club, earning, in his playing days the nickname: "The Tank", and scoring a total of 14 goals.
-He was United's captain through their rise from the Southern League to the Second Division, achieved in only six years from 1962 to 1968, an impressive achievement.
-He was the first ever footballer to captain a club from the Southern League through three divisions of the Football League and played three seasons in the second division.
+Atkinson was transferred to Headington United (renamed Oxford United in 1960) in the summer of 1959 on a free transfer.
+There he played alongside his younger brother Graham.
+He went on to make over 500 appearances in all competitions as a wing-half for the club, earning, in his playing days the nickname: "The Tank", and scoring a total of fourteen goals.
+He was United's captain through their rise from the Southern League to the Second Division, achieved in only six years from 1962 to 1968.
+He was the first ever footballer to captain a club from the Southern League through three divisions of the Football League and played three seasons in the Second Division.

 Managerial career

 Kettering Town and Cambridge United

 After retiring from playing, Atkinson became manager player of non-league Kettering Town in 1971, aged only 32.
-His success there led to a move to the league with Cambridge United, in November 1974, going on to win the Fourth Division in 1977 and leaving them when they were on the verge of promotion to the Second Division which they later achieved that season under Atkinson's assistant John Docherty.
+His success there led to a move to the league with Cambridge United, in November 1974, going on to win the Fourth Division in 1977 and leaving them when they were on the verge of promotion to the Second Division, which they later achieved that season under Atkinson's assistant John Docherty.